ggmichael/craterstats/docs/alternative_install.md

 ```
 The `craterstats` command is subsequently available in every command prompt window.

-(Pipx can be used on Linux/MacOS, but requires additional steps to ensure no conflict with the system Python)

 ### Upgrade

 If you later need to upgrade your version of Craterstats-III, enter